 “The Woods in Spring in Black and White” is a matted and framed set of three photos.
-They are printed in archival inks on Epson Silky Photo Paper and framed in matte black frames, 11 x 14 with a white mat, opening of 5 x 7, so the image is well isolated in the frame.
+They are printed in archival inks on Epson Silky Photo Paper and framed in matte black frames, 8 x 10 with a white mat, opening of 5 x 7.

 ABOUT THE ARTWORK